alexdenker/ktc2023_conditional_diffusion/README.md

 In total, we use five different combinations of $\alpha_1, \alpha_2$ and $\alpha_3$ as each regularisation results in different artifacts in the reconstruction.
 This means, that our conditional input, interpolated to the pixel grid, is of the size $5 \times 256 \times 256$.

 ### Training

 ### Forward Operator

+For simulation, we used the forward operator provided by the organisers with the dense mesh.
+For the reconstruction process, we implemented the complete electrode model in Fenics

 ### Synthetic Training Data